Updated 4-22-2007

 |||||||||

 Sheet Metal Thickness?
-Now all our custom work in the last 2 year has been fabricated with the thicker 20oz solid copper sheet metal (since we had finally found a source for it).
-It was so rarely requested that we did not even know 20oz copper was available until early 2003.
-We feel that since the labor cost in any custom project like these is clearly the largest part of the cost, why not use the better material, since the cost difference would be less than 5% of the total cost?
-We stopped offering the thinner 16oz copper as a bargain option in 2004.
-We will gladly mail you a free scrap sample of the 20oz copper we use for a comparison.
+The 20oz & 24oz copper we use for most roof caps and chimney cap projects is the same thickness used for aluminum gutters: 0.027" & 0.032".
+I can use thicker grades of copper if you would like.
+The next thicknessof 32oz: 0.043", which we use for most counter tops, mantles, and fire pit covers, which is 4 times as strong as the normal 16oz copper used by other shops.
+Thicker than 16oz copper sheet metal was so rarely requested by Contractors that I did not even know 20oz copper was available until 2003.
+I feel that since the labor cost in any custom project like this is clearly the largest part of the project cost, so why not use the better material, since the cost difference would be less than 10% of the total end-user cost?
+So I stopped offering the thinner 16oz copper as a bargain option in 2004 for these custom projects, and in 2011 I discontinued 16oz copper as an option for gutters as well.
+By request I will gladly mail you a free scrap sample of the 20oz copper we use to compare.
 The reason we use primarily copper sheet-metal, as opposed to other rust-free metals like aluminum or stainless steel is this:

 The Look: